-It is a policy of the College to grant leaves of absence upon the request of the individual for study, travel, specialized writing or other efforts of advantage to the College and the individual.

-Faculty members who have given six or more years of meritorious service to the institution are considered eligible for leaves with pay.
-Those granted leaves are expected to return to Michigan State for at least one year following the expiration of the leave.
+It is the policy of the College to grant leaves of absence for study, travel, specialized writing or other efforts of advantage to the College and the individual.
+Those faculty members who have given six years or more of meritorious service to the College are eligible for leaves with pay; however, such leaves are not granted automatically at the end of the six-year period.
+Before submitting requests for such leaves faculty members should consult with the department head and dean of the school on the advisability and feasibility of taking leave.
+Those granted leaves are expected to return to Michigan State College for at least one year following the expiration of the leave.

-In general, leaves are granted for a year at half pay.
-In exceptional cases, however, leaves for a half year at full pay may be granted.
-If a leave with pay is granted for one half year or less it must include the Summer term.
+In general, leaves are granted for one year at half pay.
+In exceptional cases, however, leaves for a half-year at full pay may be granted.
+If a leave with pay is requested for a half-year or less, it must include the summer months.

 Faculty members may not accept employment during the term of a leave except when it does not interfere with a full-time program of study or self-improvement.
-They may give a limited number of lectures for compensation, or they may perform such activities as may be required and receive such pay as may be given on a fellowship or scholarship grant.
-Prior approval in all these cases must be given by the President and the State Board of Agriculture.
+They may give a limited number of lectures for compensation or they may perform such activities as may be required and receive such pay as may be given on a fellowship or scholarship grant.
+Prior approval must be granted by the President and the State Board of Agriculture in all these cases.

-At the termination of the leave, a report of what has been accomplished during the period of the leave is made to the President.
+At the termination of the leave with pay a written report of what has been accomplished during the leave period must be made to the President.